 In the workplace, it’s crucial for all employees to feel safe.
 Unfortunately, one of the most significant issues in many workplaces is sexual harassment, and it occurs far too often.
 In many cases, workers may not even be aware that they’re the victims of sexual harassment because they are unsure how it can occur.

-At Aegis Law Firm, we want you to recognize your rights.
-As an employee, you should not have to endure sexual harassment, and you can take legal action against any person in your workplace who wrongs you.
+You should not have to endure sexual harassment and you can take legal action against any person in your workplace who wrongs you.
 Below, we will explain the different forms of sexual harassment in the workplace so that you know what to expect throughout the process.

 - Using a position of power